No Elder Should Feel Forgotten. We're Changing That.

 What Should Take a Phone Call Shouldn't Take a Flight.

-When our founder could not find a single organization to help an isolated 84-year-old friend get to church seven minutes away, she booked a flight from Atlanta to Jamaica herself.
+When our founder could not find a single organization to help an elderly friend get to church seven minutes away, she booked a flight to Jamaica herself.
 What should have taken a phone call took a transatlantic flight.

 See Our Programs